Spectral Condition for $\mu$P under Width-Depth Scaling: Experiments

 \subsection{Experimental Settings}

 Following standard empirical $\mu$P studies~\citep{completep,muon-cp}, we train GPT-2 style Transformer language models~\citep{gpt-2,nanogpt} on the OpenWebText dataset~\citep{Gokaslan2019OpenWeb}, using the GPT-2 tokenizer with a maximum sequence length of 1024.
-All models fix the attention head dimension to $64$ and use a feedforward dimension of $4n$.
-According to common practice~\citep{jordan6muon,muon-kimi}, hidden matrix parameters are optimized by Muon-Kimi with a Nesterov-style momentum~\citep{nesterov1983method} of 0.95.
-While all other parameters (e.g., all biases, embedding layer) are updated by AdamW~\citep{adamw} with $\beta_1=0.9$, $\beta_2=0.95$, $\epsilon=10^{-16}$.
-We do not use weight decay in all experiments.
+All models fix the attention head dimension to $64$ and use a feedforward (FFN) dimension of $4n$.
+We vary model width and depth around a base model $(n_{\mathrm{base}}, L_{\mathrm{base}})=(256,4)$, with widths up to $4096$ and depths up to $256$.